 Program Costs:

 Counselling & Consulting: \$331,832

 Includes third party consultants and staff costs in relation to delivery of consulting and counselling programs and the ongoing development of the Ethi-call service.

 Ethics Alliance: \$128,551

 Includes staff and third party costs in relation to developing and promoting content, articles and curating public debates.

 Ethics Advocacy: \$418,622

 Includes staff and third party costs in relation to developing and promoting content, articles and curating public debates.

 Community & Education: \$1,055,983

-Includes staff and third party trainers in delivering education programs and staff costs associated
+Includes staff and third party trainers in delivering education programs and staff costs associated with research.

-with research

 Administration: \$2,354,742

 Operating expenses associated with administration, including staff, finance, IT, HR, professional services, telecommunications and general marketing costs.

 Fundraising Expenses: \$240,998

 The costs associated with attracting more support through donations, developing funding partnerships and the administration of fundraising activities.

-Total \$4,530,728 The funding sources and how funding was applied represented in the charts above relate to activities undertaken by parent entity, The Ethics Centre, only.
+Total \$4,530,728

 Governance

 Our Structure

 The Ethics Centre is a not-for-profit company limited by guarantee and is listed in the Australian Taxation Act as a deductible gift recipient (DGR).
 Our Constitution is available on our website.

 Board of Directors

 The Centre is governed by a voluntary board of up to eleven directors who are elected by members at the Annual General Meeting.
 The board is responsible for appointing the Chair, Secretary and Treasurer and delegates day-to-day management to the Executive Director and Executive General Manager.
 During the 2017-18 financial year The Ethics Centre saw the appointment of one new director, Tony Berg, in November 2017.
 In February 2018 we welcomed two new board observers from the Observership Program, Ingrid Emery and Rachel Mulholland.

-Peter Joseph AM, Chair
+Peter Joseph AM, Chair David Eisman

-Stuart Marshall, Treasurer
+Stuart Marshall, Treasurer Michael Pain

-Michael Pain

-Maria Atkinson AM
+Maria Atkinson AM Michelle Tredenick

-Michelle Tredenick

-Tony Berg AM
+Tony Berg AM Robert Wannan

-Robert Wannan

-Narelle Hooper

-Ingrid Emery, Board Observer
+Narelle Hooper Ingrid Emery, Board Observer

-Stephen Loosley

-Rachel Mulholland, Board Observer
+Stephen Loosley Rachel Mulholland, Board Observer

-Caroline Lovell

-Secretary: Mary Anne Terry

-Head of Finance & Operations
+Caroline Lovell Secretary: Mary Anne Terry, Head of Finance & Operations

-The Board is the trustee of the founding vision of The Ethics Centre, and is responsible for its good governance.
+Role of the Board The Board is the trustee of the founding vision of The Ethics Centre, and is responsible for its good governance.
 It oversees the management of the organisation and meets six times a year to: - + approve the strategic direction and policies - + approve and monitor budgets - + define appropriate financial and risk management strategies - + ensure compliance with relevant standards, regulations and reporting requirements - + provide accountability to members and stakeholders - + appoint, support and monitor the performance of the Executive Director and Executive General Manager.

-Management & Staff The Centre's executive management is led by Executive Director, Dr Simon Longstaff AO and Executive General Manager, Ed St John.
+Management & Staff

+The Centre's executive management is led by Executive Director, Dr Simon Longstaff AO and Executive General Manager, Ed St John.
 In June 2018, the Centre had 21 staff, five specialist educators and a pool of 20 trained Ethi-call counsellors.
-For more information about our staff go to ethics.org.au

-THANKS TO YOU IT IS POSSIBLE CENTRE
+For more information about our staff go to ethics.org.au Like you, we care passionately about the world we leave behind for future generations.
+In this world of unprecedented change, complexity and self-interest, our children, those who lead and guide us, and the institutions we rely on, need ethics more than ever.
+THANKS TO YOU It is possible